Video, Film, and Score

 As a kid, I loved how film and music came together into a heightened emotional experience.
 Ever since, I have been passionate about creating films and soundtracks that support the emotional content of the scene.

-I've made many films and videos, and music for them, over the years, but only a few are shown here.
-I plan to update this section more soon.
+I've made many films, videos, and soundtracks over the years, but only a few are shown here.

 Soundtrack for FACSS Seminar Series